 - 13. System of acquisition management

 - 14. Range of procurement processes

 - 15. General preconditions for consideration of written quotations or bids

 - 16. Lists of accredited prospective providers

 - 17. Petty cash purchases

 - 18. Formal written price quotations

 - 19. Procedures for procuring goods or services through formal written quotations

 - 20. Process for competitive bidding

-- 21. Procurement of banking services
+- 21. Procurement of banking service

 - 22. Procurement of IT related goods and services

 - 23. Procurement of goods and services under contract secured by other organs of state.

-- 24. Procurement of goods necessitating special safety arrangements

-- 25. Proudly SA.
-Campaign
+- 24. Local content and production

-- 26. Appointment of consultants
+- 25. Appointment of consultants

-- 27. Deviation from and ratification of minor breaches of procurement processes
+- 26. Deviation from and ratification of minor breaches of procurement processes

-- 28. Unsolicited bids
+- 27. Unsolicited bids

-- 29. Combating of abuse of supply chain management system
+- 28. Combating of abuse of supply chain management system